DalDevWorks/devworks_website/_posts/2017-05-06-zerotodeploy.markdown

 version control.
 We’ll learn these concepts by applying them during the workshop so you can see how it works first-hand.
 Indeed, by then end of the workshop you will have a fully-functioning and hosted web application.
 Here are the tools we’re going to use to achieve this: Ruby on Rails, GitHub and Heroku.
-The workshop is geared for first and second year BCS/BACS students but we encourage anyone who want to get an overview of modern web application development to join us.
+The workshop is geared for first and second year BCS/BACS students but we encourage anyone who wants to get an overview of modern web application development to join us.

 To take full advantage of our time together, we recommend a small amount of preparation:
 - Install Ruby on Rails: [step-by-step guide](http://installrails.com/)